As an employer, your workers are your lifelines. Each employee is a valuable addition to your team, and it's important they feel that way.

-2. Offer employees a platform.
+7. Offer employees a platform.

-"It could be done as a request to share.
-When we let people know we value what they have to offer by asking if they'd share their story, tips, methods, etc. with others, it provides validation to them that they do have something of value to offer, and it boosts their self-confidence and self-esteem in the process.
+"When we ... [ask employees to] share their story, tips, methods, etc. with others, it provides validation to them that they do have something of value to offer, and it boosts their self-confidence and self-esteem in the process.
 This doesn't mean we add a training function to their currently overloaded job, but it could be sharing at a team or organizational event, award ceremony or even in a newsletter." – Sandy Geroux, CEO, WOWplace International

-6. Give employees extra time off.
+8. Give employees extra time off.

 9. Encourage their feedback.